liliana-sanfilippo/react-bibtex-reference-manager/README.md

 # React BibTeX Reference Manager
 React Component for Managing references.
+Automatically generated Citations based on the ids used with Citation Links in the Text of a page.
+Wiki with manual in progress.

 [Demo](https://liliana-sanfilippo.github.io/react-bibtex-reference-manager/)